Lukas-wsc/Data-Exploration/README.md

     ```sh
     pip install -r requirements.txt
     ```
-install for the execution of lgbm
+  Install for the execution of lgbm:

     - on mac
     ```sh
     brew install libomp